 The Sociology curriculum has three main purposes: (1) to aid students in understanding the roles of social forces and ideas in shaping modern society; (2) to provide a well-rounded education preparing the student for a wide range of occupations, particularly those which work directly with people or with categories or groups of people; and (3) to provide a sound academic background for graduate study in sociology or for such professions as law or the ministry.

-Social Work Concentration, Advisor: Ms. Brown.
+Social Work Concentration: Ms. Shelley Brown, Contact.
 The Department of Sociology and Political Science offers a social work concentration for those students interested in a career in social work.
 Social work is a "helping profession" that assists people who face difficult problems.
 Some social workers do their work in family service agencies dealing with marriage, health and child welfare problems.
 Others work in a medical setting providing assistance to patients and their relatives during a health crisis or a death.
 Still others work in the area of corrections assisting juvenile and adult law violators in rehabilitation.
 Social workers can also be found in public welfare agencies assisting the poor and disabled and in industry assisting employees with chemical abuse problems.

 A Bachelor of Science Degree in Political Science is offered with courses in each of the six main areas of specialization within the discipline: International Relations, Comparative Politics, Political Theory, American Government, State and Local Government, and Public Administration.
 A student who majors in Political Science at Tech is provided a broad liberal arts education with adequate specialization in the major and ample opportunity to take elective courses in related areas.
 Graduates are well-prepared for a number of options: graduate studies, law school, employment in government or private business.

 The philosophy courses offered in the Department of Sociology and Political Science are taught by our resident philosopher, Dr. Carlton.
 The courses are designed to help students acquire appreciation for the values and modes of reflection appropriate for the philosophical mind.
 They seek to stimulate interest in the ultimate human questions and to help students understand the proposed answers to those questions given by thinkers across the centuries.
-A baccalaureate minor is available and is especially appropriate for those interested in the humanities, the social sciences, and the professions.